Abdulsayedd/HospitalManagmentSystem2.0/README.md

 **Note:** All system actors except patients can login to the system, while patients can login and register.

-## Features
+## Features ✨

-- Appointment Management
+- **Appointment Management:** Schedule and manage appointments.
-- Patient Information Management
+- **Patient Information Management:** Store and manage patient information.
-- Electronic Medical Records (EMR)
+- **Electronic Medical Records (EMR):** Maintain electronic medical records for patients.
-- Inventory Management
+- **Inventory Management:** Manage inventory of medications and supplies.
-- Billing and Payment Processing
+- **Billing and Payment Processing:** Handle billing and payment processing for patients.
-- Reporting and Analytics
+- **Reporting and Analytics:** Generate reports and perform data analysis.